wp-plugins/post-index/readme.txt

 = 0.6 =
 * Translated the plugin to English and added a German translation file.
 * Small and capital letters are now treated as one letter
+* The index can now group by the subcategory instead of the first letter.
+Simply add the groupBy clause to the shortcode: `[post_index groupBy='subcategory']`

 = 0.5 =
 * Using shortcodes instead of content parsing.